Vansh983/re-new-backend/README.md

 For example, in Postman, you could send a 'GET' method to http://0.0.0.0:105/category/skill, and this would return:
 [
-    "",
-    " Read a book",
+    " Read one new book",
+    " Watch one new documentary",
-    " Learn a new song",
+    " Take one new course",
-    " Try a new hobby",
+    " Write one new article"
-    " Get active"
 ]